Get free heat pump quotes

 Written By

-The Scottish government is proposing a ban on gas and oil boilers in new builds from 2024.
+The Scottish government is banning the installation of gas and oil boilers in new builds from 1 April 2024.
 As a greener alternative, many homeowners have started looking into heat pump prices, to see if their home would pair well with one.

 If you’re one of these homeowners, you might be wondering if this heating system will be able to warm your home on cold winter nights, given that it operates by drawing heat from the air.

-We’ll answer this question and more in the article below, explaining how much air source heat pumps cost, how they work, how many have been installed in Scotland, and whether it’s worth getting one.
+We’ll explore more in the article below, explaining how much air source heat pumps cost, how they work, how many have been installed in Scotland, and whether it’s worth getting one.

 What type of central heating do you currently use?